-The cobas® HPV Test is NOT intended:
+The cobas[®] HPV Test is NOT intended:

 - for use in determining the need for treatment (i.e. excisional or ablative treatment of the cervix) in the absence of high-grade cervical dysplasia.
-Patients who are HPV16/18 positive should be monitored carefully for the development of high-grade cervical dysplasia according to current practice guidelines. - for women who have undergone hysterectomy. - for use with samples other than those collected by a clinician using an endocervical brush/spatula or a cervical broom and placed in the ThinPrep Pap Test PreservCyt® Solution. - · for use with samples other than those collected by a clinician using a cervical broom and placed in the SurePathTM Preservative Fluid.
+Patients who are HPV16/18 positive should be monitored carefully for the development of high-grade cervical dysplasia according to current practice guidelines. - for women who have undergone hysterectomy. - for use with samples other than those collected by a clinician using an endocervical brush/spatula and placed in the ThinPrep Pap Test PreservCyt[®] Solution or collected by a clinician using a cervical broom and placed in the SurePath[TM] Preservative Fluid.